Borrowing Information: Updates due to COVID-19

 - Woodlawn Public Library

-- You can still place holds on physical items.
-Items can be picked up through Curbside Pick-up.
+- You can place holds on physical items.
+Items can be picked up in-person by visiting a library branch or through Curbside Pick-up.

 - When picking up holds through Curbside Pick-up, please follow signage instructions at your local branch when you arrive.